 Yes.
-Regardless of the method used to cast a vote, if a shareholder is a holder of record, he or she may change his or her vote by:
+Regardless of the method used to cast a vote, if a shareholder is a holder of record, he or she may change his or her vote before the deadline of 6:00 p.m., Central Time, on May 17, 2017 by:

-- delivering to the Company prior to the annual meeting a written notice of revocation addressed to: Veritex Holdings, Inc., 8214 Westchester Drive, Suite 400, Dallas, Texas 75225 Attn: Corporate Secretary; - completing, signing and returning a new proxy card with a later date than your original proxy card prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically; - logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card; or

-• attending the annual meeting and voting in person, and any earlier proxy will be revoked.
-However, simply attending the annual meeting without voting will not revoke your proxy.
+- delivering to the Company prior to the annual meeting a written notice of revocation addressed to: Veritex Holdings, Inc., 8214 Westchester Drive, Suite 400, Dallas, Texas 75225 Attn: Corporate Secretary; - completing, signing and returning a new proxy card with a later date than your original proxy card, prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically; - logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card; or - attending the annual meeting and voting in person, and any earlier proxy will be revoked.
+However, attending the annual meeting without voting in person will not revoke your proxy.